florianraith/Lecto/readme.md

 **Already build in:**
 * Basic authentication
 * Messages
-  * All messages of a user are displayed on their dashboard
+  * All messages of a user are displayed on their profile page
-  * Messages can be created and deleted in the dashboard
+  * Messages can be created and deleted on the profile page
   * Each message can have an individual color
   * All messages are displayed on the start page
+* Profile
+  * The profile page displays all messages from the owner
+  * On your own profile page you can create and delete messages

 **Technologies used:**
  * [php] Popular general-purpose scripting language that is especially suited to web development.